-April Pualani Chock
+April Pualani Peeples Chock

-April Pualani Chock has been teaching in the Kaimuki Adult Education Program with the State of Hawaii since 1983.
-She has taught hula for the Kamehameha Schools Continuing Education Program, the Performing Arts Academy and the senior citizens in Palolo.
+April Pualani Chock is teaching for the Kaimuki Adult Education Program and the Queen Lili'uokalani Children's Center, Honolulu District.
+She has taught hula for the Kamehameha Schools Continuing Education Program, the Kamehameha Schools Summer School program, the Performing Arts Academy and the senior citizens in Palolo.

 In 1957 I began taking hula lessons from the late Ma'iki Aiu Lake who had her studio on the corner of Ke'eaumoku Street.
-She also taught us other things like how to make haku leis and how to wrap a kikepa in many different ways.
+She also taught us other things like how to make haku lei and how to wrap a kikepa in many different ways.
 We had the best years with Aunty Ma'iki because she always had time for us.